msandt3/gthockey-stats/README.md

 	$ scrapy crawl acha -o items.json -t json
 	$ scrapy crawl acha -o items.csv -t csv
 	$ scrapy crawl acha -o items.xml -t xml

+## Scripting the Routines

+There is now an automated script for running the scraping routines as well.
+This is for future use in CGI on a nearlyfreespeech web server.

+	$ python crawl.py

+The previous will automatically scrape and store the data in a json file

 ## Issues